diaoyinlong/blog/about.md

 permalink: /about/
 ---

-[Jekyll Writer](http://www.jekyllwriter.com) is a Jekyll blog site writer.
-You may download Jekyll Writer for Windows, OS X and Linux from our [official website](http://www.jekyllwriter.com).
+[刁寅龙](https://github.com/diaoyinlong) is a developer and tester.
+He is keen on resolving problem through tech way.